Kashyap-Nirmal/Android_App/Apps/README.md

 May-2019 to June-2019

+-'References.pdf' file contains few of the references used in creating these demos.

+-These demo apps were created and tested for Android 5 Lolipop.

-Various modules I have implemented respectively during my internship period are as below:
+-Various modules I have implemented respectively during my internship period are as below:

 -> Activity Life Cycle